Tahmid2K22/Numerical-Calculator/README.md

 Each algorithm folder also includes `input.txt`, `output.txt`, and `theory.txt`.

-Note: Some algorithms support optional method selection in the input (e.g. interpolation and regression).
+Some algorithms support optional method selection in the input (e.g. interpolation and regression).
 If you omit the method token, the program uses a sensible default.

 ## Algorithms